BeeMargarida/node-red/README.md

 # Decentralized Node-RED

 A modified Node-RED that takes advantage of the capabilities of the devices in the network.
 Related to my [dissertation](https://repositorio-aberto.up.pt/handle/10216/128520).
+The MicroPython firmware is in https://github.com/BeeMargarida/esp-scripts.

 # Overview